jonesstoen/FiskeKlar/ARCHITECTURE.md

 - **"Show more" alert functionality has degraded**
   The feature that displays a snackbar alert when the user enters a hazard zone (MetAlerts polygon) , with a "Show more" button to reveal details, was implemented early in the project.
    As the app logic and layer handling became more complex, this feature no longer behaves as originally intended.
 Specifically, the snackbar still appears, but the "Show more" action does not reliably open the alert details panel.
-We were unable to resolve this within the deadline.
+We were unable to fully resolve this within the project timeline.

  - **Android Studio Version Update During Development**
   A new version of Android Studio was released during the development period.
-Although we did not need to make any changes to our project configuration, we switched to using the latest version in the final weeks.
+Although we did not need to make any changes to our project configuration, we switched to using the latest version (Meercat) in the final weeks.
 Everything continued to work as expected, and no breaking issues were observed.

 - **UI on Very Small Screens**
   The user interface is not fully optimized for very small screen sizes.
 While the app works on most devices, some components such as bottom sheets, sliders, or overlapping elements (e.g., weather overlays and layer controls) may appear cramped or clipped on smaller displays.
 This was not prioritized during development but could be improved in future iterations with more responsive layout handling.